I Hope They Serve Beer in Hell (film): Principal cast

 The film includes cameo appearances from UFC fighters Forrest Griffin and Mac Danzig; rapper Paul Wall; Fark.com founder Drew Curtis, author Timothy Ferriss, and the real-life Tucker Max (playing Dan's older brother Jeff).
 Producer/writer Nils Parker also has a small cameo, playing an announcer in the strip club.

+Production

+In 2008, it was announced that Richard Kelly's Darko Entertainment had signed on to finance and produce an adaptation of Tucker Max's best selling novel, I Hope They Serve Beer in Hell.

 Reception

 The film received generally negative reviews.
 As of July 2020, 20% of the 35 reviews compiled on Rotten Tomatoes are positive, with an average rating of 3.19/10.
 The review consensus from Rotten Tomatoes was: "I Hope They Serve Beer in Hell fails in its attempts at raunchy humor, and Tucker Max comes across so unlikable and outrageous that the film's inevitable story arc feels forced."

 Numerous critics considered the movie to be one of the worst of the year.

 Box office

 Opening weekend gross was $366,900 on 120 screens.
 Its total domestic gross was $1.4 million.
 Max blamed the movie's box office failure on the marketing of the movie.

 In 2016, Max described the movie as "a big failure, probably my biggest and most personal ever", and blamed himself: